Kalafut-organization/elephant_vending_machine_backend/README.md

 ## Test suite
 * To execute the test suite run `coverage run -m pytest`
 * To view coverage report after tests have been run use `coverage report`

+## Linting
+1. Navigate to the root directory of this project
+1. To check your code style, run `pylint elephant_vending_machine`